29miaoet/timeuntil/README.md

 ## Future Path

-- [ ] Add functionality to UI buttons.
+- [X] Add functionality to UI buttons.
+- [ ] Finish basic website UI.
+- [ ] Organize and shorten code by using more functions.
 - [ ] Harden code logic.
+- [ ] Transform static CSS into Sass.
 - [ ] Add more theme and styling options.
-- [ ] Transform static CSS into Sass.

 ## Stats